The new no annual fee X1 Card is targeting Gen-Z, but it can be a great choice for any consumer – if it lives up to its potential.

 The X1 Card gives points for every single purchase, and the rewards rate is rather competitive, especially considering the card comes with no annual fee.

 - 2 points per dollar on all purchases

 - 3 points per dollar on all purchases for the year if you spend $15,000 on the card in that year

 - 4 points per dollar on all purchases for a month for every friend you refer.
 If you bring in 10 friends, for example, you’ll get 4 points per dollar on every single purchase for 10 months.

-Points can be redeemed for purchases at a 1-cent-per-point rate at more than 100 top brands – including Apple, Airbnb, Asos, Casper, Crate & Barrel, Glossier, Nike, Patagonia, Peloton, REI, Sephora, Supreme, Wayfair and more.
+You can redeem points for purchases at a 1-cent-per-point rate at more than 100 top brands – including Apple, Airbnb, Asos, Casper, Crate & Barrel, Glossier, Nike, Patagonia, Peloton, REI, Sephora, Supreme, Wayfair and more.
 You can also redeem for cash back but at a lower rate of 0.7 cents per point.

 Courtesy of X1 Card